How deciles are applied to schools, what funding they determine, and where to find schools’ deciles.

 School deciles 2015 [XLS, 1.2 MB] for the ratings and targeted funding for educational achievement (TFEA) steps for state and state-integrated schools.

-New Zealand Schools lists current decile ratings and contact details for schools in Excel and CSV format.
+New Zealand Schools (external link) lists current decile ratings and contact details for schools in Excel and CSV format.

 The per-student funding rates for each decile are found under Operational funding rates for 2014 and 2015.